 Ben Nuttall-Smith has transcribed his fascinating novel into a script.

-Follow the up-tight Irish priest, Father Finten. as he is taken by marauding Norsemen on a journey to the New World where his acolyte and spiritual rival marries a chief’s daughter and becomes a shaman, contributing to a spiritual crisis for the priest, who escapes into madness.
+Follow the up-tight Irish priest, Father Finten, as he is taken by marauding Norsemen on a journey to the New World where his acolyte and spiritual rival marries a chief’s daughter and becomes a shaman, contributing to a spiritual crisis for the priest, who escapes into madness.

 The shaman-monk is summoned by visions to rescue the priest from forces of evil.
 Battles are fought and good men die.
-When everything seems to have been resolved, fate steps in fulfilling the mystery, beauty and horror of the Quétzalcoatl myth.
+When everything seems to have been resolved, fate steps in, fulfilling the mystery, beauty and horror of the Quétzalcoatl myth.

 All he wanted was to have a quiet resort in the forest where he could finally try those fabled magic mushrooms.
-As a successful Vancouver lawyer, with a straight-laced aerobatic pilot of a wife, Bram knew he had to work into it slowly and carefully.
+As a successful Vancouver lawyer, with a straight-laced aerobatic pilot of a wife, Bram knows he has to work into it slowly and carefully.
 With the reluctant help of a destitute Downtown Eastsider, he sets up his private resort “for the benefit of clients to de-stress after a difficult court case”.
 The local cop and his buddies have a different idea.
 Does Bram ever have a chance to drink some tea?